 As a wheelchair user, can you fly on a private jet?

-It will take a little longer to ensure that everything is in place, so booking a month or so in advance is a good place to start.
-For those with greater accessibility needs, such as medical assistance or oxygen tanks, we recommend booking even further in advance to ensure that all of your needs are accommodated.
+To ensure that everything is in place for you, we advise you to give a little notice when you book so that we can secure the best aircraft for you on the dates of your trip.
+For those with greater accessibility needs, such as medical assistance or oxygen tanks, we also recommend booking in advance if possible, to ensure that all of your needs are accommodated.

 Can I sit in my wheelchair during the flight?